ritika-b/documentation/docs/Using Randomness/get-a-random-number.md

 ---
 This page explains how to get a random number inside a smart contract using Chainlink VRF.

-The VRF is subscription-based.
+Chainlink VRF is subscription-based.
 The subscription owner manages the subscription LINK balance as well as the set of addresses (consumers) that are allowed to use that balance for VRF requests.
-The requests themselves follow the [Request & Receive Data](../../request-and-receive-data/) cycle.
-Upon fulfillment, the gas used to fulfill the request is calculated, converted to link using an ETH/LINK feed and charged to the subscription in addition to a flat per request fee (see `fulfillmentFlatFeeLinkPPM`).
+The requests follow the [Request & Receive Data](../../request-and-receive-data/) cycle.
+Upon fulfillment, the gas used to fulfill the request is calculated, converted to link using an ETH/LINK feed, and charged to the subscription including a flat per request fee.
+To learn more about the fee, see `fulfillmentFlatFeeLinkPPM` in the [Coordinator Parameters](#coordinator-parameters) list.

 # Static Parameters
 These parameters are the same for all VRF users.
 You can find the respective values for your network in the [VRF Contracts page](../vrf-contracts).